-The way Glucose is transmitted from the bloodstream to our cells is through the hormone called Insulin which is produced in our Pancreas (the organ behind our stomach).
+The way Glucose is transmitted from the bloodstream to our cells is through the hormone called Insulin, which is produced in our Pancreas (the organ behind our stomach).

 When the pancreas does not produce enough insulin, too much glucose will be left in our blood.
 This disease is called Diabetes.

-Diabetes is a serious disease as high glucose levels could damage the blood vessels.
+Diabetes in seniors is a serious disease as high glucose levels could damage the blood vessels.
 And damaged blood vessels can lead to kidney failure, heart attacks, strokes, and a weakened immune system.
 Two of the known types are Type 1 Diabetes and Type 2 Diabetes.

 What are the differences between Type 1 and Type 2 Diabetes?

 Type 1 Diabetes is caused by genetics and is inherited.
 This is the type that currently has no cure but can be managed.
 People with this type of disease have immune systems that destroy cells that release insulin.
 The result is that the body cannot produce any insulin.

 Type 2 Diabetes slowly hinders the production of insulin and it disrupts the body from using insulin the right way.
 As this type of disease worsens the pancreas produces less and less insulin resulting in insulin deficiency.
 Vulnerability to this type of Diabetes in the elderly is also inherited but occurs at a later age if no preventive measures are taken.

 People who are susceptible to getting this kind of Diabetes should take these steps to prevent developing the disease.

 Get enough exercise.
 We do suggest that you check with your doctor which exercise is right for you.